ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

 I'm a Ph.D. student advised by [Dr. Leonardo De Mattos](https://www.iit.it/people/leonardo-demattos) in the [Biomedical Robotics Lab](https://advr.iit.it/index.php/research/biomedical-robotics) at the [Italian Institute of Technology](https://iit.it/).
-I consider myself as a <u><i>biomedical roboticist</i></u> who loves to learn across several disciplines constantly.
+I consider myself as a <i>biomedical roboticist</i> who loves to learn across several disciplines constantly.
 I am committed to the product as a whole and devoted to the task at hand.
 I chose to work on medical devices since it is necessary to provide quality health care at an affordable cost to all life.

 <br>